[T]he most desolate looking place I have ever seen, or ever wish to see again.

 Note on geographical names (added 11 July 2018): I confess I hadn’t expected there to be any great controversy about the geographical names of Wrangel Island, but in the light of comments below I thought I’d add a brief dissertation.
 The names have their origin in two languages—the English of the original explorers, and the Russian of its current occupants.
 To shift between the two, names need to be either transliterated (converting from the Latin alphabet of English to the Cyrillic alphabet of Russian, or vice versa), or translated.
 Quite a lot of that has happened, with sometimes interesting results.
 I’ve been guided by the rather sparse dataset of the GEOnet Names Server, supplemented by my own transliteration of names on Russian charts examined while aboard ship.

 First up, Wrangel is the standard spelling for this island, named for Ferdinand von Wrangel, a Russian of Baltic German descent who looked for it but never found it.
-Historically, his name was spelled Wrangell in English, and that spelling has persisted in Wrangell Island the Wrangell Mountains of Alaska, which were also named after him.
+Historically, his name was spelled Wrangell in English, and that spelling has persisted in Wrangell Island and the Wrangell Mountains of Alaska, which were also named after him.

 Many of the names I’ve used relate to the camps of the Karluk castaways, so I’ve used their names for these features.